 The simple truth is, car care is like health care.
 We can't afford not to have it.
 Preventive maintenance is cheap compared to repair work.
 It extends the lives of our vehicles and saves us money on fuel.
 It also makes our vehicles safer to drive, which can prevent accidents.
 Putting off preventive maintenance can be very expensive.

-MINNEAPOLIS area service centers have to be competitive.
+PRINCETON area service centers have to be competitive.
 Like any business, they can't afford to overcharge customers or they go out of business.
 But vehicle care today does cost more in MN than it used to.
 Vehicles are more sophisticated, complex and high-tech.
 That means technicians have to be better trained.
 They have to purchase high-tech diagnostic equipment and tools.
 They have to keep up with the latest advances in vehicle engineering and subscribe to computer databases.
 Like any business, they also have labor costs, insurance, rent, utilities, taxes, office supplies, etc.

 If you are strapped for cash, Affordable Transmissions can offer auto advice to help you keep your car running safely and manage your budget.
 For example, let's say you need new brake pads, transmission service and a new cabin air filter.
-A technician can't ethically recommend you delay brake service: that creates a safety hazard for you and other MINNEAPOLIS drivers.
+A technician can't ethically recommend you delay brake service: that creates a safety hazard for you and other PRINCETON drivers.
 You need to get that done now.
 But they can let you know if the transmission service can wait a month and how long you can put off changing the cabin air filter.
 They can also estimate what these services will cost.
 That gives you the time and information you need to save up for the other services.

 The key to modern car care is preventive maintenance.
 Our modern vehicles are safer, more fuel efficient and more reliable than ever before.
-But to keep them that way MINNEAPOLIS drivers have to be more proactive about caring for them.
+But to keep them that way PRINCETON drivers have to be more proactive about caring for them.
 It's good to know there are knowledgeable professionals at Affordable Transmissions who can help us do just that.